Scientific Name

 Description

-Crassula sladenii is a sparingly branched shrub that grows up to 20 inches (50 cm) tall.
-It has grey-brown spreading or somewhat scrambling branches and grey-green leaves with a powdery bloom and reddish margins.
-The leaves are basally fused with the opposite leaf of the pair, up to 1.6 inches (4 cm) long and 1 inch (2.5 cm) wide.
-Flowers are small, white, and appear in fall.
+Crassula sladenii is a sparingly branched shrub with grey-brown spreading or somewhat scrambling branches and grey-green leaves with a powdery bloom and reddish margins.
+It can grow up to 20 inches (50 cm) tall and branches at the base and higher up.
+The leaves are thick, fleshy, ovate, basally fused with the opposite leaf of the pair, measuring up to 1.6 inches (4 cm) long and 1 inch (2.5 cm) wide.
+Tiny dark dots are scattered on the upper surface of the leaves away from the leaf base.
+The leaves can take on a yellow or orange hue depending on the season and growing conditions.

 Hardiness